-During a grid outage, your solar battery acts as a substitute for the grid – you will be able to push your excess solar production to charge your battery and pull energy from the battery to power your critical loads.
-Even though solar + storage systems have the same automatic shutoff switch, a solar + storage system can operate independently of the grid.
+During a grid outage, your solar battery acts as a substitute for the grid – you will be able to push your excess solar production to charge your solar battery and pull energy from the battery to power your critical loads.
+Even though solar storage systems have the same automatic shutoff switch, a solar storage system can operate independently of the grid.

 Maximize Your Economic Benefit

-If you have a Sunnova +SunSafe® battery, we will automatically configure your battery to make sure you maximize the economic benefit on your solar investment.2
+If you have a Sunnova +SunSafe® battery, we will automatically configure your solar battery to make sure you maximize the economic benefit on your solar investment.2

 Outsmart Time of Use Rates